onmcu/powercycling/README.md

 }
 ```

-Find the ports *before* cutting: once VBUS drops, the device can no longer be
+Find the ports _before_ cutting: once VBUS drops, the device can no longer be
-looked up. `PowerPorts::cycle` cuts, waits, checks the device is gone, and
+looked up. `PowerPorts::cycle` cuts, waits, checks that the device is gone, and
-restores — always, so a failure never leaves a port held down.
-When a
+restores.
+It restores on failure, too, so no port is left held down.
+If a
-`SuperSpeed` port is involved the off period is stretched to at least 200 ms,
+`SuperSpeed` port is involved, the off time is at least 200 ms, since such a
-as such a port's power-off is not immediate; the minimum is absorbed into the
+port's power-off is not immediate.
-caller's off time, never added to it.

 ## Command-line reference